 At the Community Foundation for Greater Atlanta, we understand it’s a delicate balance: Serve the needs of our region today while remaining financially sustainable to address the needs of tomorrow.
 It’s a balance we’ve maintained since we were first created in 1951 by the city’s (then) four largest financial institutions.

-In 2015, the Foundation and our donors granted more than $140 million dollars.
-We also received more than $113 million dollars (unaudited) in new contributions, bringing our assets to approximately $900 million.
+In 2017, the Foundation and our donors distributed $100 million dollars in grants and support.
+We also received $144 million dollars (unaudited) in new contributions, bringing our assets to approximately $1.1 billion.
 And as a public charity, the Community Foundation adheres to the highest standards to operate both in the public view, and the public interest.

 It’s part of our commitment to our donors, and to the communities we serve.